NCAR/DART/models/mpas_atm/readme.rst

 The header of an MPAS analysis file is presented below - simply for context.
 Keep in mind that **many** variables have been removed for clarity.
-Also keep in mind that the multi-dimensional arrays listed below have the dimensions reversed from the Fortran convention.
+Also keep in mind that the multi-dimensional arrays listed below have the dimensions reversed from the Fortran convention. **Note:** the variables marked 'available in dart' are available as metadata variables in DART.
+Just to be perfectly clear, they are not 'state'.

 .. code-block:: bash